Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 * When we define the job function, the return value of job function (loss) is a placeholder for graph construction.

-* When we specify the return value type as `flow.typing.Numpy`.
-OneFlow will know that when the job function is called, the real data type returned is `numpy` object.
+* When we specify the return value type as `oneflow.typing.Numpy`.
+OneFlow will know that when the job function is called, the real data type returned is `NumPy ndarray` object.

-* By calling the job function `train_job(images, labels)`, we can get the result from job function directly, and the retnred value is a `numpy` object corresponding to `flow.typing.Numpy`.
+* By calling the job function `train_job(images, labels)`, we can get the result from job function directly, and the retnred value is a `ndarray` object corresponding to `oneflow.typing.Numpy`.

-## Data types in `oneflow.typing`
+## Data Types in `oneflow.typing`
 The `oneflow.typing` contains all the data types that can be returned by the job function.
 The `oneflow.typing.Numpy` shown above is only one of them.
 The commonly used types and their corresponding meanings are listed as follows:

-* `flow.typing.Numpy`: corresponding to a `numpy.ndarray`
+* `oneflow.typing.Numpy`: corresponding to a `numpy.ndarray`

 * `flow.typing.ListNumpy`: corresponding to a `list` container.
 Every element in it is a `numpy.ndarray` object.
 It is related to the view of OneFlow for distributed training.
 We will see details in [The consistent and mirrored view in distributed training.](../extended_topics/consistent_mirrored.md)

-* `flow.typing.Dict`: corresponding to a `dict` whose key can be string or number and value will be`numpy.ndarray`
+* `oneflow.typing.ListListNumpy`：corresponds to a `list` container where each element is a `TensorList` object and some interfaces to OneFlow need to process or return multiple `TensorList`.
+More information refer to [Term & Concept in OneFlow](. /concept_explanation.md#3tensorbuffer-tensorlist) and related [API documentation](https://oneflow.readthedocs.io/en/master/oneflow.html?highlight= ListListNumpy)

-* `flow.typing.Callback`: corresponding to a callback function.
+* `oneflow.typing.Callback`: corresponding to a callback function.
 It is used to call job function asynchronously.
 We will introduce it below.

+In addition, OneFlow also allows job functions to pass out data in dictionary form.
+For examples of `ListNumpy`, `ListNumpy`, `ListListNumpy` and how to pass out data in dictionary form please refer to  [OneFlow's Test Case](https://github.com/ Oneflow-Inc/oneflow/blob/master/oneflow/python/test/ops/test_global_function_signature.py).

-## Get result asynchronously
+## Get Result Asynchronously

 Generally speaking, the efficiency of asynchronous training is higher than that of synchronous training.
 The following describes how to call job function asynchronously and process the results.

 The basic steps include:

-* Prepare a callback function to process the return value from the job function.
-You need to specify the parameters accepted by the callback function through annotation.
+* Prepare a callback function: It is necessary to specify the parameters accepted by the callback function by annotations and implementing the logic for return value of the job function inside the callback function.

-* Implementation of the job function, through the way of annotation, specified `oneflow.typing.Callback` as the return type of the job function.
-As we will see in the following example, we can specify the parameter type of the callback function through `oneflow.typing.Callback`.
+* Implementing a Job Function: Specify `flow.typing.Callback` as the return type of the job function by annotation.
+As we will see in the following example that we can specify the parameter type of the callback function with `Callback`.

-* Call the job function and register the callback function prepared in step 1 above.
+* Call the job function: Register the callback function prepared in step 1 above.

-* The registered callback function will be called by OneFlow at the appropriate time, and the return value of job function will be passed to the callback function as a parameter.
+The first three steps are completed by users of OneFlow.
+When the program runs, the registered callback function is called by OneFlow and the return values of the job function are passed as parameters to the callback function.

-The first three steps are completed by users of OneFlow, and the last step is completed by OneFlow framework.

-### Prepare a callback function
+### Prepare a Callback Function
 Suppose the prototype of the callback function is:

 ```python